 Grand Rapids is also a town which values history, and tourists can learn everything they need to know at the informative Van Andel Museum, as well as the unique Gerald Ford Museum, which is dedicated to one of Michigan's most famous sons.

 If museums, theaters and art are not your passion, then there is much more to do in the region.
 Dine on great value Mediterranean and traditional American food at the many fine restaurants, and sample one of the city's plentiful bars in the evening - and don't miss the local brews from Founders Brewery.

 For the more active vacationers, bikes can be hired and taken to the shores of Lake Michigan, you can hire fishing tackle and a boat, and drift off for a blissful day in the sunshine, and the area's many streams also offer activities like canoeing and rafting.
 There are even some excellent beaches such as the lakefront at Grand Haven State Park

 Most visitors will find that summer is the ideal time to visit.
 With high temperatures and solid sunshine, the beaches of Lake Michigan, the woodland trails and the city itself is more family-friendly between May and September than the very cold winter months.
 However, traveling in February and March could be a cheaper way to visit, and with a lively cultural scene, Grand Rapids will still be a great place to be.

 Getting around Grand Rapids

-Although the town centre is compact, the car is king in Michigan - if you want to make the most of the region's natural attractions or visit cities like Chicago or Detroit.
+Although downtown is compact, the car is king in Michigan - if you want to make the most of the region's natural attractions or visit cities like Chicago or Detroit.
 Cab firms are available, but the custom is not to hail them directly.
 Give them a call instead if a late night pick up is required.